flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 # Custom Hydraulics

 ## Gear system
-Our new gear system aims at replicating its real counterpart in even in the slightest details.
+Our new gear system aims at replicating its real counterpart even in the slightest details.
 While more improvements will come, the current system already features:

 - Rigid body physics of gears and doors
 - Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear.